Dozens killed after fuel tanker explodes in Tanzania

 Breaking News Emails

-DAR ES SALAAM, Tanzania — A damaged tanker truck exploded in eastern Tanzania Saturday as people were trying to siphon fuel out of it, killing at least 57, police said.
+A damaged tanker truck exploded in eastern Tanzania Saturday as people were trying to siphon fuel out of it, killing at least 62, in one of the worst incidents of its kind in the East African country.

-Regional police commissioner Steven Kabwe told the local Azam TV that many other people suffered burns in the explosion in the town of Morogoro.
+Citing police figures, state broadcaster KBC said a further at least 70 people were injured in the incident early Saturday in the town of Morogoro.
+Regional police commissioner Steven Kabwe told the local Azam TV that many suffered serious burns.

+Tanzanian government spokesman Hassan Abbasi said on Twitter that news of the deaths was "received with sadness."

+"We send our condolences to the families, relatives and friends," he said.

-Witnesses in the town, which lies about 120 miles from Tanzania's economic hub of Dar es Salaam, told The Associated Press that scores of people had gathered around the fuel tanker after it was involved in an accident early Saturday.
+Witnesses in Morogoro, which lies about 120 miles from Tanzania's economic hub of Dar es Salaam, told The Associated Press that scores of people had gathered around the fuel tanker after it was involved in an accident early on Saturday.
 They said people were trying to siphon away fuel when the tanker burst into flames.

 In 2013, a similarly deadly incident killed at least 29 people on the outskirts of the Ugandan capital, Kampala, as scores swarmed around the scene of an accident.